Railway nationalisation in Argentina: Details

-The official transfer of ownership, on 1 March, of some 24,458 km of British-owned railways (57% of the total railway network) to the Argentine government took place amidst widespread celebrations including a mass demonstration in its support on Buenos Aires' Plaza Británica, in front of the Retiro railway terminus.
+The official transfer to the Argentine government on 1 March of some 24,458 km of British-owned railways, representing 57% of the total railway network, took place amid widespread celebrations.
+These included a mass demonstration in support of the transfer in Buenos Aires' Plaza Británica, in front of the Retiro railway terminus.

-British shareholders were compensated with the rescision of their US$ 500 million debt to the Central Bank of Argentina and US$100 million, cash.
-The cash figure proved controversial, as it had not previously been reported during the negotiations.
-Pressed on the issue, President Perón explained that the premium was for "sentimental reasons."
+British shareholders were compensated through the cancellation of their US$500 million debt to the Central Bank of Argentina, together with a cash payment of US$100 million.
+The cash payment proved controversial, as it had not previously been disclosed during the negotiations.
+When pressed on the issue, President Perón explained that the premium had been paid for "sentimental reasons".

-Later in 1948 the three French-owned railway companies were also nationalised: the broad gauge Rosario & Puerto Belgrano and the metre gauge Compañía General de Buenos Aires and Provincial de Santa Fe.
+Later in 1948, the three French-owned railway companies were also nationalised: the broad-gauge Rosario & Puerto Belgrano, and the metre-gauge Compañía General de Buenos Aires and Provincial de Santa Fe.

-After the nationalisation all the Argentine network was grouped into six railway divisions named after distinguished Argentine presidents and national heroes (such as José de San Martín, Manuel Belgrano, Domingo Sarmiento, Justo José de Urquiza, Bartolomé Mitre and Julio A. Roca) according to their track gauge and locality.
-Apart from former British and French companies, Argentine ones also became part of "Ferrocarriles Argentinos", the state-owned company specifically created after the nationalisation to manage the entire railway network.
+After nationalisation, the entire Argentine railway network was grouped into six divisions according to track gauge and geographical location.

+The divisions were named after distinguished Argentine presidents and national heroes: José de San Martín, Manuel Belgrano, Domingo Sarmiento, Justo José de Urquiza, Bartolomé Mitre and Julio A. Roca.
+Alongside the former British- and French-owned companies, the existing Argentine state-owned railways were incorporated into "Ferrocarriles Argentinos", the state-owned company created after nationalisation to manage the entire railway network.

 The list of companies taken over by each division was as follows: